-Enjoy one of the most famous ballets of all time together, in this beautifully adapted new version for children aged three upwards.
+Experience the thrill of the world’s most famous ballet with your little ones, in this specially adapted version for children aged three upwards.

-The magician Rothbart has turned the princess Odette into a swan; only at night can she return to human form.
-Will Prince Siegfried be able to save her or will he fall for Rothbart’s sorcery?
-Featuring choreography by Antonio Castilla, English National Ballet’s Ballet Master and Repetiteur, this new version follows the familiar story from a different point of view.
+The magician Rothbart has turned the princess Odette into a swan: only at night can she return to human form.
+Will Prince Siegfried be able to save her, or will he fall for Rothbart’s sorcery?
+Featuring choreography by Antonio Castilla, English National Ballet’s Repetiteur, this version follows the familiar story from a different point of view.

-With a narrator to help the young audience follow the story, and a shortened version of Tchaikovsky’s wonderful music, this is the perfect introduction to the magic of ballet, and a fantastic family day out.
+With a narrator to help follow the story, a shortened version of Tchaikovsky’s wonderful music, beautiful dancing by students from English National Ballet School, and all the elegant costumes you could wish for, this is the perfect introduction to the joy of live ballet.

-Since its creation in 2012, over 250,000 people have enjoyed our My First Ballet series.
+Since its creation in 2012, over 320,000 people have enjoyed English National Ballet’s My First Ballet series.
+This fantastic day out for the family returns to the Peacock Theatre in Easter 2024.

 A young, ambitious wizard called Rothbart wants to gain the affection of Odette, a princess who is friends with his little sister Odile.
 He asks her to marry him, but when she says no he places an angry spell on her and turns her into a swan.